Vini2/agtools/docs/metagenapplications.md

 ## Identifying plasmid candidates

-Here is a tiny, practical “plasmid candidate finder” using the *agtools* API.
+Here is a simple, example “plasmid candidate finder” using the *agtools* API.
 It flags circular contigs (self-loops) and reports their lengths—simple, fast, and a good first pass before deeper validation.

 ```python
 # Choose the loader for your assembler (SPAdes shown here)